 “Rise, my slave,” the figure said.
 “Many names I have used, and many guises have I worn.
 Some call me the Jackal God.
 Others call me the Deceiver.
 Right here and now, I call myself Yblis.”
-The crystal figure morphed into the dim robed figure.
+The crystal figure morphed again into the robed figure.
 “Now, attend,” it said.

+The image vanished.
 “Much time has passed since you served me last, yet I have not forgotten your skill or devotion.
 I wish you to take Thoth’s place.
 You will do that for me, won’t you?”

 “Excellent,” the figure replied.
 “The name you used when last you served me has been forgotten, even by me,” it chuckled.
 “In addition to granting you new powers and new warriors, I shall also grant you a new form and a new name.
 Overlord Lucifer I shall call you, the Bearer of Light—my light.”

 Lucifer felt no pain, of course, as Yblis raised his hand and a burst of light sprang from it, temporarily overwhelming his photoreceptors.
 When they resumed transmitting images, he was mildly surprised to find himself simultaneously viewing Yblis from two different vantage points, each a few feet from the other.